Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Introduction

 My approach to moment selection is inspired by the focused information criterion of \citet{ClaeskensHjort2003}, a model selection criterion for maximum likelihood estimation.
 Like \citet{ClaeskensHjort2003}, I study AMSE-based selection under mis-specification in a drifting asymptotic framework.
 In contradistinction, however, I consider moment rather than model selection, and general GMM rather than maximum likelihood estimation. \cite{Schorfheide2005} uses a similar approach to select over forecasts constructed from mis-specified vector autoregression models, developed independently of the FIC.
-Mine is by no means the first paper to consider GMM asymptotics under locally mis-specified moment conditions, an idea that dates at least as far back as \cite{Newey1985}.
-The idea of using this framework for AMSE-based moment selection, however, is novel.
+While the use of locally mis-specified moment conditions dates back at least as far as \cite{Newey1985}, the idea of using this framework for AMSE-based moment selection, however, is novel.